-Regarding movie business, the Company focuses on video-streaming subscription service, MonoMax.
+Another outstanding business is a video-streaming subscription service, MonoMax.
 The business provides movies and series to target mainly local subscribers.
 With the increasing opportunities, according to recent media consumption behavior, the audiences prefer to watch most of the contents on the Internet.
 All of SVODs in Thailand have spotted continuously increasing number of memberships.
-Hence, this business is considered to be one of the mainstream businesses in the future by having exclusive content and having strategic co-sale partners.
-In addition to movie streaming platform, the Company has its own international content acquisition and local content production units which are parts of content leverage mechanism where the Company can efficiently manage marketing and promotion of each content from upstream to downstream of the licensing to various audiences.
+Hence, this business is considered to be one of the mainstream businesses in the future by having exclusive content and having strategic co-sale partners in terms of privileges, offering special promotions to the partners' consumers.
+At present, we have cooperated with 3BB and AlS, the Internet and mobile phone service providers which have a large of customers, increasing opportunities for the business.
+In addition to the movie streaming platform, the Company has its own international content acquisition and local content production units which are parts of content leverage mechanism where the Company can efficiently manage marketing and promotion of each content from upstream to downstream of the licensing to various audiences.